Las Vegas Chapter 13 Bankruptcy Lawyers

 - Have substantial credit card debt with high-interest rates

 Not all debtors are qualified to file for Chapter 13 bankruptcy.
 Eligibility for Chapter 13 is dependent on the amount of debt.
-Any individual who has less than $394,725 of unsecured debts and less than $1,184,200 of secured debts is eligible for this type of bankruptcy.
+As of April 2019, any individual who has less than $419,275 of unsecured debts and less than $1,257,850 of secured debts is eligible for this type of bankruptcy.
+The debt limits change every 3 years, so make sure to speak with a Chapter 13 attorney in Las Vegas to ensure that you qualify.

 - Be current with your filings for income tax.
 You cannot be behind.